justdvnsh/WallUP/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The project aims to solve a personal problem of watching anime.
-This app helps you watch and download anime without any ads.
-Plus it also lets you read and save mangas into the app itself.
-It parses the animes online from the web in real-time to provide you with a seamless watching experience.
+The project aims to solve a personal problem of downloading good quality wallpapers in my phone.

-Why an anime app ?
+Why a wallpaper app ?
 Here's why:
-* Netflix contains anime's, but there is no denying that the list of anime's are very limited in Netflix.
+* There are already a lot of wallpaper apps, but the thing is that, they are optimized to show you the wallpapers only for your phone, i.e. they will only find the wallpapers of the screen resolution of your phone.
+So to download higher quality wallpapers you'd anyhow need to download from your browser.
+Now, this app can help you solve that feature as well.
-* You can watch anime online, but you have to suffer with the ads.
+* Most of the wallpaper apps, show you the wallpaper which are curated by themselves or using any API.
+This app parses the a lot of resources to provide you with the highest quality unique wallpapers.
-* You can easily download the animes and also read manga in your phone itself.
+* There are no ads.

 __WARNING: THIS PROJECT IS STILL IN HEAVY DEVELOPMENT, THEREFORE YOU MAY ENCOUNTER BUGS.
 You can OPEN the ISSUE on GITHUB REPOSITORY.__

 __NEW ISSUES WILL BE ADDED REGULARLY__

-__Do not PUT ANIMECLASSROOM OR ANY FORK OF IT INTO GOOGLE PLAYSTORE or Any other Store.
+__DO NOT PUT WALLUP OR ANY FORK OF IT INTO GOOGLE PLAYSTORE or Any other Store.
 It may VIOLATE THEIR TERMS AND CONDITIONS or you may encounter legal obligations.__

 <p align="right">(<a href="#top">back to top</a>)</p>